 Submissions for poster abstracts are done online and you should therefore carefully read the submission instructions before you start with the procedure of abstract submission.

 For the text of your abstract you will first have to create a specific file on your computer in MS Word or a compatible text system.
 You can write your abstract text into this file with the following restrictions: Please use a common font, such as Times New Roman, with a font size of 12.
 The maximum acceptable length is 250 words, and no graphs, pictures, or tables are allowed.
 Any (absolutely essential) references are to be given within the text, and not as a separate reference list.
 Submitters of the non-English mother tongue are strongly advised to let the text be checked by a person with excellent mastery of the English language.
 You should then save this text on the hard disk of your computer.

 When you consider the text of your abstract as final you may then proceed to the submission procedure.
 No modifications will be allowed in that after submission.
 For updating the same, the re-registration costs may apply.

 Due to the size of the poster boards your poster may not exceed 100 cm in width and 140 cm in height (portrait format).
-Materials for mounting the posters will be available at the poster areas.
+Materials for mounting the posters will be available in the poster areas.
 Posters will be placed according to the numbering provided at acceptance and the respective numbering on the boards.
 Posters will have to be mounted between 08.00 and 08.30 in the morning and will have to be removed after 18.00 in the evening.
 During the poster viewing period (12.00 - 13.30) the presenting author and/or co-authors are asked to be present at the poster in order to be available for questions and discussions.